obsproject/obs-websocket/BUILDING.md

 ```

 ## OS X
 Use of the Travis macOS CI scripts is recommended.
 Please note that these scripts install new software and can change several settings on your system.
-An existing obs-studio development environment is not required, as `install-dependencies-macos.sh` will install it for you.
+An existing obs-studio development environment is not required, as `install-build-obs-macos.sh` will install it for you.
+If you already have a working obs-studio development environment and have built obs-studio, you can skip that script.
 Of course, you're encouraged to dig through the contents of these scripts to look for issues or specificities.
 ```
 git clone --recursive https://github.com/Palakis/obs-websocket.git cd obs-websocket
 ./CI/install-dependencies-macos.sh
+./CI/install-build-obs-macos.sh
 ./CI/build-macos.sh
 ./CI/package-macos.sh
 ```